-MACRO's virtual symbol table can store symbols and macros up to 64K words (4008 blocks) in any combination.
+MACRO's virtual symbol table can store symbols and macros up to 64K words (400_8 blocks) in any combination.
 The program contains more than 64K of one or both of these elements.

-change the protection level of the existing file, or use a different name to create the new file.
+Use the monitor UNPROTECT command to change the protection level of the existing file, or use a different name to create the new file.